swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ```
 This was changed after we realized that there was in practice almost always a single viable semantic for any given situation, so the additional refinement seemed unnecessary.

+The currently proposed `dependsOn` spelling was chosen to convey the direction of the dependence, as in:

+    func foo(a: A, b: B) -> dependsOn(a) R

+This does, however, introduce compound keyword.
+Alternatively, we could use a simpler `lifetime` keyword, which better matches the feature description.
+The general syntax would then be:

+> **lifetime**(*target*: [scoped] *source*)

+APIs with ambiguous depenencies would then typically be spelled:

+    func foo(a: A, b: B) -> lifetime(a) R

 ### dependsOn(unchecked) to disable lifetime dependence checking

 A `dependsOn(unchecked)` annotation could allow programmers to disable lifetime dependence checking for a function result or argument.
 For example, the programmer may want to compose a nonescapable result from an immortal value that isn't visible to the compiler: